ashwinib24/attendance-analyzer-agent/README.md

 # attendance-analyzer-agent
 AI-powered attendance report generator
+# My updated local README content
+This project analyzes attendance and exports it to Google Sheets.

 Attendance Analyzer Agent
 An AI-powered autonomous agent that reads raw attendance data from a CSV file, classifies entries as **Present**, **Late**, or **Absent** based on predefined time thresholds, and generates a structured attendance report automatically — no manual effort required.